 COVID-19 Data and Connectivity

-Data and Connectivity – led by HDR UK and in partnership with ONS – connects UK health data to support and accelerate research on COVID-19.
-The programme supports the five National Core...
+Data and Connectivity –led by led by Health Data Research UK (HDR UK) in partnership with Office for National Statistics (ONS)– connects UK health data to support and accelerate research on...